binkley/homebrewery-files/witch.md

 #### As a Multiclass Character

 - Gain the following traits from the Core Witch Traits table: Hit Point Die, proficiency in one skill of your choice, and proficiency with the _herbalism kit_.
 - Gain the Witch&rsquo;s level 1 features, which are listed in the Witch Features table.
-See the multiclassing rules in the D&amp;D _Player&rsquo;s Handbook_ to determine your available spell slots.
+See the multiclassing rules in the D&D _Player&rsquo;s Handbook_ to determine your available spell slots.

 ### Witch Class Features